itsjoesullivan/iago/readme.md

 encode ogg in the browser

-- something odd about ScriptProcessorNode in chrome right now, but firefox is working fine.

 ###Credit where credit is due

 - Thanks to halfvector for the heavy work on this: